zzhangjii/learning-library/workshops/dvcs-5/LabGuide500.md

 - Using the **Machine Learning** abilities of OAC

 ### What is Machine Learning?
 Machine learning, at its most basic, is the usage of algorithms to parse data, learn from it, and then make a determination or prediction about something.
-The Machine Learning abilities of OAC5 allow you to make predictions based on your data set.
+The Machine Learning abilities of OAC allow you to make predictions based on your data set.
 Data Visualization also provides scripts to train data models that you can add to other data sets to predict trends and patterns in data.

 ### Scenario